Tuesday, February 28, 2017

 Seen through the eyes of small, midsize and large Mexican maize producers, SUNÚ knits together different stories from a threatened rural world.
 The documentary journeys deep into the heart of a country where people are determined to stay free, to work the land and cultivate their seeds, to be true to their cultures and forms of spirituality, all in a modern world that both needs them and despises them.
 SUNÚ reveals how maize and everything it gives life to could be lost forever.
 The film shares a generous tapestry of simple, heartfelt messages for the farmers of the world and the city dwellers who could lose the capability to make important choices unless they act soon.

-Director Teresa Camou and other notable guests will be at the museum to discuss the topics and questions raised by the film after the screening.
+Following the film, there will be a panel discussion that will include Director Teresa Camou and Gabriela Cámara, renowned chef and owner of Contramar and Cala in Mexico City and San Francisco.
+They will be at the museum to discuss the topics and questions raised by the film after the screening.